Dodgers vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has nine doubles, two triples, 10 home runs, 39 walks and 44 RBI (71 total hits).
+- Bregman has 71 hits with nine doubles, two triples, 10 home runs, 41 walks and 44 RBI.
 He's also stolen four bases.

 Bregman Recent Games